The FUSE program is now closed to new applications (with exceptions-read below)

 Grants of up to $2,500 per student are available to UNO undergraduates.

 Eligibility is restricted to those UNO undergraduate students (and students from other NU programs) who pay their tuition through UNO.
-Students graduating after May 2025 are eligible.
+Students graduating in May 2026 or later are eligible.

 Please read the guidelines and FAQs for details about this funding opportunity.